Cremation Urn 101

 Urns can often be the most precious piece of art in any home.
 Today’s memorial industry offers a huge variety of urns that will fit almost any décor and any loved-one’s personality.
 Traditional looking urns – with their classic shapes and colors – make for elegant, precious family room displays.
-And hobby urns – such as those invoking motorcycling or fishing or even baseball – are often fitting for that special room where your loved one spent so many happy hours.
+Hobby urns – such as those invoking motorcycling or fishing or even baseball – are amoung the most popular to be displayed in the home as they are especially fitting for that special room where your loved one spent so many happy hours.
 Many people, today, have taken to displaying their own urn for years before their death.
 Motorcycle enthusiasts, for example, commonly buy their own “motorcycle gas tank urn,” and display it proudly on a shelf near their home’s pool table with instructions to family members to keep their ashes stored permanently there.
 And one customer of Memorials.com wrote the company that her beautiful urn sits atop her piano where she and her homes visitors frequently admire it “while I am still here.”

 Options for divided households: